f2knpw/Wiper_Motor_Servo/README.md

 See the project details on hackaday : https://hackaday.io/project/187675-converting-a-wiper-motor-into-a-strong-servo-motor

-Version 1 of this firmware corespond to a "soft PID" tuning
+Version 1 of this firmware corespond to a "soft PID" tuning. https://github.com/f2knpw/Wiper_Motor_Servo/blob/master/ESP32_AS5600_DC_Motor_IBT-2.ino

 Version 2 of this firmware gives a much stronger behavior and allows a very precise positionning : https://github.com/f2knpw/Wiper_Motor_Servo/blob/master/ESP32_AS5600_DC_Motor_IBT-2_strongPID.ino